 You’ll need to make it before you run out of time/money.

-This will give you more time to establish your business.
+It will give you more time to establish your business.
 You don’t need to worry about learning a new skill.
 You can concentrate on finding your clients while your services and/or products are top from day one.

 I can recommend this book: So good they can’t ignore you from Cal Newport.
-It gives a lot of examples and explanations why skills trump passion every time.
+It gives a lot of examples and explanations why skills do trump passion every time.